-Found 70 - 80 results of 171 programs matching keyword "scripps institution wind modeling sccoos america's cup exploratorium art miller bay currents sailing marine"
+Found 70 - 80 results of 173 programs matching keyword "scripps institution wind modeling sccoos america's cup exploratorium art miller bay currents sailing marine"

+Pouring concrete is an ongoing feature of construction at the Piers.
+This footage, captured in July 2011, shows the well-choreographed process involved, from pumping the concrete into rebar-latticed slabs via remote-controlled overhead boom, to vibrating the concrete to get rid of air pockets, to flattening the surface using 2x4s (“screed”) and rakes (“come-along tools”), to tamping in (“jitterbugging”) bits of sand and gravel, to the final smoothing and leveling of the finished surface.
+This pour created an extension to the southeast apron of Pier 15, adjacent to what will become the East Gallery.
 How can a wind-powered sailboat move faster than the wind?
 Why do the America's Cup sails look like airplane wings?
 With the beginner in mind, Exploratorium senior scientist Paul Doherty introduces the basic physics of sailing and sail design.
 Join the Exploratorium for our final webcast with researchers on board the Nautilus.
 We discuss the highlights of their three month expedition to the Mediterranean and Black Seas, as well as to the eastern Atlantic Ocean.
 Learn about hydrothermal vents, organisms living in extreme environments and ancient shipwrecks.
 Best known for his discovery of the wreck of the RMS Titanic, Nautilus expedition leader Dr. Robert Ballard is one of the world's most famous ocean explorers.
 In this webcast, we talk live with Dr. Ballard as he explores the Mediterranean's Straits of Sicily.
 Learn about the Nautilus' latest discoveries and the history of ocean exploration.
 In an unlikely corner of industrial southeastern San Francisco, a herd of 60 goats gambol on a 10-acre site ringed by a rail yard and a cement recycling plant.
 Meet the movers and munchers behind City Grazing, a local “rent-a-goat” service that provides an ecological alternative to lawn mowers and herbicides.

 To learn more visit: http://citygrazing.com/ Take a look at the construction at Piers 15 and 17 from a different vantage point.
 This past August we recorded video of the Exploratorium's new home from a boat about 100 yards off the back of the piers.
 This After Dark, the Exploratorium hit repeat on favorite memories.
 Guests explored the fascinating worlds of reminiscence and repetition—and then backwards skated through their own nostalgia on our temporary roller rink.
 Join the Exploratorium as we connect live for the first time with the E/V Nautilus as it sails the Mediterranean Sea south of Spain.
 We talk with scientists on the ship and learn about the ship's amazing capabilities and the 2011 exploration mission.
 Throughout history, tattoos have represented conquests, coming of age, religion, spirituality, art, and even punishment.
 Today, tattoos are alive and thriving as a form of personal expression.
 How have modern techniques changed this art form?
 What are best practices in tattoo creation and care?
 Why are tattoos permanent—and when are they not?
 Join us as we "talk tat" with artitsts Suzanne "Fishy" Shifflett and Tanya Wischerath of Modern Electric Tattoo in San Francisco.
-A news clip by NBC on the Exploratorium's move to Pier 15 On August 4, 2011 After Dark Blue delved into the color of cool with explorations of indigo, underwater vision, color photography, and blues performances by Lady Bianca, Bobbie Webb, and Fillmore Slim.